 The phase 3 trial (REFALS) aims to recruit 450 participants across different sites worldwide.
 The primary objective of the trial is to show that the drug levosimendan enhances respiratory muscle function and thus helps maintain breathing capacity in people with MND.

-This Phase 2 trial is currently ACTIVE and RECRUITING.
+This Phase 2 trial is currently ACTIVE but not recruiting.

 This is a joint clinical trial between clinicians in France and the UK that will test a molecule that occurs naturally in our bodies called interleukin-2 (IL-2) as a potential new therapy for MND.